Adding interactivity to your Flutter app

 creates a container that, when tapped, toggles between a

 green or grey box.
-The _active
+The _active boolean determines the

 color: green for active or grey for inactive.

-These examples use GestureDetector
+These examples use GestureDetector to capture activity

-on the Container
+on the Container.

 The widget manages its own state